-10.03.1.10 Non-skaters are welcome to participate and must attend the ice session, although it is not necessary to participate on-ice.
-10.03.1.11 Participants and facilitators must wear CSA approved helmets during on-ice sessions.
-10.03.1.12 Hosting guidelines shall be established by BC Hockey.
-10.03.1.13 Should the clinic host not fulfill the requirement of providing a LCD projector and the Course Conductor is required to utilize their own equipment, then the Course Conductor is eligible to submit (with their expense claim) a \$25.00 service fee for the use of their own LCD projector.
-Should the host not provide this item a \$100.00 penalty would be deducted from the Host Grant provided all other clinic host requirements are fulfilled.
-10.03.1.14 Clinics are normally held on a weekend (Saturday and Sunday) although special arrangements for other offerings may be approved upon request to the BC Hockey Delivery Group Member.
-10.03.1.15 Special guests may make presentations upon approval of the BC Hockey Delivery Group Member.
-10.03.2 NCCP Guidelines: 10.03.2.1 Coach 1 - Intro to Coach 10.03.2.1.1 The maximum number of delegates will be 32 or a number approved by the BC Hockey Program Delivery Group Member.
-No Coach 1 - Intro to Coach courses will be conducted from December 15 - April 1 of the current season, unless approved by the BC Hockey Coach Coordinator.
-10.03.2.1.2 A coach is eligible to attend the Coach 1 - Intro to Coach clinic if they are coaching a non-carded/house team in the below U11 division.
-10.03.2.1.3 A coach is granted trained upon satisfying all modules and ice sessions of the course.
-Where a coaching certificate has been refused by the Chief Executive Officer for not having pro Coach 1 - Intro to Coach qualification the coach may request in writing special permission to continue as coach until the next available Intro to Coach clinic.
-Each request will be evaluated by the Coach Coordinator and Staff Resource based upon clinic availability during that season for the coach.
-10.03.2.1.5 BC Hockey does not grant exemptions or equivalencies from qualification / certification Levels.
-10.03.2.1.6 In exceptional circumstances individuals may request the option of completing the "Coach Level Task Activity" in lieu of attending the clinic.
-To qualify for this option the coach must: 10.03.2.1.6.1 Be currently coaching a member hockey team 10.03.2.1.6.2 Be unable to attend a locally scheduled Coach Stream Clinic 10.03.2.1.6.3 Submit written support from their MHA President This option will be reviewed on an individual basis.
-The coach in question must submit a resume detailing their hockey and coaching experiences along with relevant educational background and the reasons surrounding items #2 and #3 (above).
-The decision will be made by the Coach Coordinator in cooperation with the Staff Resource Person.
-10.03.2.1.7 Qualification will be granted upon successful completion of the "Coach 1 - Intro to Coach" task and purchase of all course materials.
+alsome to participate and must attend the ice session, although it is not elcome to participate and must attend the ice session, although it is not cipate on-ice. cilitators must wear CSA approved helmets during on-ice sessions. shall be established by BC Hockey. ost not fulfill the requirement of providing a LCD projector and the Course red to utilize their own equipment, then the Course Conductor is eligible to expense claim) a \$25.00 service fee for the use of their own LCD projector.
+It provide this item a \$100.00 penalty would be deducted from the Host Grant clinic host requirements are fulfilled. y held on a weekend (Saturday and Sunday) although special arrangements for y be approved upon request to the BC Hockey Delivery Group Member. y make presentations upon approval of the BC Hockey Delivery Group Member. : o Coach nber of delegates will be 32 or a number approved by the BC Hockey Program mber.
+No Coach 1 - Intro to Coach courses will be conducted from December 15 rent season, unless approved by the BC Hockey Coach Coordinator. to attend the Coach 1 - Intro to Coach clinic if they are coaching a non-carded/below U11 division. trained upon satisfying all modules and ice sessions of the course. certificate has been refused by the Chief Executive Officer for not having proper Coach qualification the coach may request in writing special permission to until the next available Intro to Coach clinic.
+Each request will be evaluated by ator and Staff Resource based upon clinic availability during that season for the ot grant exemptions or equivalencies from qualification / certification Levels. ımstances individuals may request the option of completing the "Coach Level u of attending the clinic.
+To qualify for this option the coach must: ing a member hockey team d a locally scheduled Coach Stream Clinic pport from their MHA President reviewed on an individual basis.
+The coach in question must submit a resume key and coaching experiences along with relevant educational background arrounding items #2 and #3 (above).
+The decision will be made by the Coach peration with the Staff Resource Person. e granted upon successful completion of the "Coach 1 - Intro to Coach" task and rse materials.
 The cost for this service will be set by BC Hockey.